Maxime Le Marchand: Nice

 on 25 June 2015, Le Marchand joined Ligue 1 club Nice On 8 August 2015, he made his competitive debut for Nice in their opening match of the 2015–16 Ligue 1 season, playing the entire match in the 2–1 home loss to Monaco.
 Seven days later, he scored in the 42nd minute to register his first competitive goal for Nice in the 3–3 Ligue 1 away draw with Troyes.

 On 2 November 2017, Le Marchand scored an own goal three minutes into second-half added time in the 2017–18 UEFA Europa League group stage 1–0 loss to Lazio, causing Nice to slump to their sixth straight defeat in all competitions.

 Fulham

 On 12 July 2018, Le Marchand signed for newly promoted Premier League side Fulham.

 He joined Royal Antwerp on loan until the end of the season on 1 February 2021.

 Strasbourg

 On 26 August 2021, he left Fulham to join Strasbourg.

+On 26 June 2023, Le Marchand announced his retirement from football due to recurring injuries with his back.